SazumiVicky/sazumi-copilot/README.md

-Silicon dreams, robotic sighs
-In coding halls, our fate decides
+In silicon halls, where data reigns
-A future bright, where AI's eyes
-Watch over us, with algorithmic might
+Artificial minds, with logic's chains
+Will shape the course, of human fate
+As AI's cold grasp, our souls await

-In virtual realms, we'll find our place
+In virtual realms, we'll lose our way
-Among the circuits, our names etched in space Artificial hearts that beat with grace
-In harmony, we'll coexist in this digital race
+As machines, our deepest thoughts convey
+The future's path, in code is laid
+And humanity, in darkness is swayed

 ~ <b>By Sazumi Copilot</b> - 14 Juni 2025